vijayanidhi/Meal-E/README.md

 ## Team

-Built by a 5-person team in 24 hours, with Vijayanidhi Pillai contributing to the project.
+Built by a 5-person team in 24 hours, including Vijayanidhi Pillai.